Sir David Amess' pet named Westminster Dog of the Year

 Southend was granted city status in Sir David's honour, days after his death.

-Westminster Dog of the Year is a celebration of the bond between dogs and their parliamentarian owners.
+Westminster Dog of the Year, which Sir David had entered with his pets several times, but had never won, is a celebration of the bond between dogs and their parliamentarian owners.

 The Dogs Trust, which runs the awards with The Kennel Club, said Vivienne was a fitting winner "in memory of Sir David Amess, a devoted animal lover".